code-jugglers/brain-games-rust/README.md

 # "Brain" games in rust

-## Games

 ### Tic Tac Toe

 A simple tic tac toe bot.
 You can't play against it yet but you can watch two bots play against each other.
-The program will spit out the results incrementally over 1000000 games.
+The program will spit out the results incrementally over 3,000,000 games.
-What you should observe is that the bots will begin to tie the further along they get until neither bot can gain an advantage
+What you should observe is that the bots will begin to tie the further along they get until neither bot can gain an advantage.

 ```BASH
 cargo run --release